adinas94/Phase-1-Microsoft-Movies/README.md

 * Analyzing films with the highest revenue for 2019
 * Relationship between budget and revenue is positive
 * The highest revenue films typically have the largest budgets.
-* Revenue is not typically correlated to Return on investment
+* Revenue is not typically correlated to Return on Investment

 ** Return on Investment